Safe At Home

 - Looking at other ways to help women and their children stay safe including physical, emotional, financial, and legal needs.

 - Providing information and referrals to other avenues of support.

 What is our catchment area for Safe at Home?

 Any woman living in the following suburbs can use Starick’s Safe at Home program:

-Ascot, Belmont, Bickley, Burswood, Canning Mills, Carlisle, Carmel, Cloverdale, Darlington, East Perth, East Victoria Park, Forrestfield, Glen Forrest, Gooseberry Hill, Hacketts Gully, High Wycome, Hovea, Jane Brook, Kalamunda, Kensington, Kewdale, Lathlain, Lesmurdie, Mahogany Creek, Maida Vale, Mundaring, Parkerville, Paulls Valley, Perth, Perth Airport, Pickering Brook, Piesse Brook, Redcliffe, Reservoir, Rivervale, South Kalamunda, St James, Stoneville, Victoria Park, Walliston, Welshpool.
+Ascot, Belmont, Bickley, Burswood, Canning Mills, Carlisle, Carmel, Cloverdale, Darlington, East Perth, East Victoria Park, Forrestfield, Glen Forrest, Gooseberry Hill, Hacketts Gully, High Wycombe, Hovea, Jane Brook, Kalamunda, Kensington, Kewdale, Lathlain, Lesmurdie, Mahogany Creek, Maida Vale, Mundaring, Parkerville, Paulls Valley, Perth, Perth Airport, Piesse Brook, Redcliffe, Rivervale, South Kalamunda, St James, Stoneville, Victoria Park, Walliston, Wattle Grove and Welshpool.